I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiamindr_lh/nf-wiamindr-lh-iwiadrvitem-getparentitem.md

 ## -remarks
 <p>Minidrivers typically use this method to obtain a pointer to the nonroot parent item of the current item.</p>

-<p>Minidrivers typically use this method to obtain a pointer to the nonroot parent item of the current item.</p>

 ## -requirements
 <table>
 <tr>